Indoor houseplants are a great way to have clean air in low light settings around your house.

 If you want an instant pick-me-up for any room in your house, you might just need to add a little indoor greenery.

-Indoor houseplants are an easy home decor choice and they even help purify your indoor air.
+Indoor houseplants are an easy home decor choice that naturally purify your indoor air.
 How cool is that?

-I own a couple pothos, some bamboo, and two fiddle leaf fig plants that I’m absolutely in love with that clean the air in my bedroom.
+I own a couple pothos, some bamboo, a kentia plant, a peace lily, and two fiddle leaf fig plants that I’m absolutely in love with that clean the air in my bedroom.

-Now, you came here because you want to find out which plants are the best to have in your home and you want some display inspiration.
+Now, you came here because you want to find out which are the best indoor plants for clean air and low light settings.

 Before we get to all that, here are some helpful tips to make sure you keep your plants alive and thriving.